doefom/statamic-table-of-contents/README.md

 ## 🛟 Support

-This addon is supported.
-If you encounter any problems, feel free to open an issue on [GitHub](https://github.com/doefom/statamic-table-of-contents/issues).
+This addon is enthusiastically supported because I rely on it myself and I appreciate all feedback for features or issues you encounter using this addon.
+If you run into any problems, feel free to open an issue on [GitHub](https://github.com/doefom/statamic-table-of-contents/issues).